ms/buildtogether.tech/src/testing/index.md

 A friend of mine once told me that she could write any application I wanted in under a minute, as long as I didn't insist that it actually work.
 Her point was that software is only done when it works well enough to be used.
-It doesn't have to be perfect---every non-trivial program has a few bugs, and most trivial ones do too---but if you care at all about your users (and your own reputation) you will do what you can to minimize these.
+It doesn't have to be perfect—every non-trivial program has a few bugs, and most trivial ones do too—but if you care at all about your users (and your own reputation) you will do what you can to minimize these.

 That's not the only reason to test, though.
 As we'll see below, designing